vignesh14052002/KnowledgeBase/knowledge_base/ThinkPad.md

 - Estimate all

 - Classify ideas into
-    - not started
+    - Not started
         - AI system to understand people's opinion - YouTube comments, reddit thread
-    - in progress
+    - In progress
         - Stock advice scrapper